IEEE 802.1ad: Frame format

 In IEEE 802.1ad, the single-bit Canonical Format Indicator (CFI) is replaced by a Drop Eligibility Indicator (DEI), increasing the functionality of the PCP field.

 Tag operations

-In a tag stack, push and pop operations are done at the outer tag end of the stack, therefore:

-The tag added by a tag push operation becomes a new outer tag.

-The tag to be removed by a tag pop operation is the current outer tag.
+In a tag stack, push and pop operations are done at the outer tag end of the stack, therefore the tag added by a tag push operation becomes a new outer tag and the tag to be removed by a tag pop operation is the current outer tag.